ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 import { value1, value2} from `name-of-package`
 ```

-3. Checkpoint: Inside the provided `test()`, call the `render()` function on the {componentName} component and then use `screen.debug()` to make sure the component is included in the unit test.
+3. Checkpoint: Inside the provided `test()`, call the `render()` function on the `Thought` component and then use `screen.debug()` to make sure the component is included in the unit test.
 Then, in your terminal, run the `npm test` command to run the test.
 What do you see?

 Hint: Your syntax should look something like this:
 ```js